 Literacy Program | Mission Dolores Academy

-    Reading is a very important type of work for students.
-Through reading, students come in contact with far more interesting and advanced words than they would through conversation, and, therefore, the amount of time kids spend reading is a strong predictor of academic success: the most successful students being the ones who spend time reading daily.
+Reading is an essential form of work for students.
+Through reading, students encounter a wider variety of vocabulary than they would hear in daily conversation.
+The amount of time a child spends reading is a strong predictor of academic success.
+The most successful students are those who read daily.

 Below are a number of reading-related resources that might be helpful to you and the readers in your life:

 Math Lab is here to debunk the myth that we are born either a math person or not.
 Here, we believe all people are math people if given the right tools and the freedom to find their own way to the answer.

 For many students the idea that there is “only one right answer” is paralyzing--they’ve tried and failed so many times they simply don’t want to try anymore, or they are so afraid of failing they are constantly doubting themselves.
 These students become cautious to experiment and learn, resulting in poor number sense and maladaptive response patterns.
 Some students may have missed a few key lessons years ago, and they have been working to fill the gap themselves without success.
 We are here to change that.